Alex Reemts • November 25, 2025

 Contact us any time

 A well‑built covered patio does more than add shade — it expands your living space, boosts home value, and provides year‑round comfort in the Central Texas climate.
 But constructing a patio cover in Austin or San Antonio requires more than basic carpentry.
-Local weather patterns, soil conditions, HOA rules, and architectural styles all influence how your structure should be designed and built.
+We specialize in designing Austin patio covers that meet the rigorous building codes and wind-load requirements unique to Central Texas.

 This guide breaks down the unique aspects of covered patio construction for Central Texas homeowners and shows how to choose the right structure for your home.